- Though they are closely related, cockroaches and water bugs are distinct in several ways.

 Cockroach vs Water Bug: Size

-A waterbug always dominates a cockroach in size, measuring anywhere from 1 to 3.25 inches longer than any cockroach.
+When comparing a water bug vs cockroach in size, the water bug always dominates the cockroach in size, measuring anywhere from 1 to 3.25 inches longer than any cockroach.
 Even if you don’t see them side-by-side, you can still have a good idea of which is which.

 Cockroach vs Water Bug: Body